jakolandio3/angular-messenger-app/README.md

 3. **Admin**

-   - Provides authenticated and administrative users services to add, change, update or delete groups, users and channels
+   - Provides authenticated and administrative users services to add, change, update or delete groups, users and channels view is different depending on roles

 4. **Channel**